 Objective: to describe the experiences of women who were participants in the Australian CenteringPregnancy Pilot Study.
 CenteringPregnancy is an innovative model of care where antenatal care is provided in a group environment.

-Leap, N, Sandall, J, Buckland, SS & Huber, U 2010, 'Journey To Confidence: Women'S Experiences Of Pain In Labour And Relational Continuity Of Care', Journal of Midwifery and Women's Health, vol. 55, no. 3, pp. 234-242.View/Download from: UTS OPUS or Publisher's site
+Leap, N, Sandall, J, Buckland, SS & Huber, U 2010, 'Journey To Confidence: Women'S Experiences Of Pain In Labour And Relational Continuity Of Care', Journal of Midwifery and Women's Health, vol. 55, no. 3, pp. 234-242.View/Download from: Publisher's site

 Introduction: An evaluation carried out at King's College Hospital Foundation National Health Service Trust in London identified that women who received continuity of carer from the Albany Midwifery Practice were significantly less likely to use pharmaco